Lesson Plan Contest—Imagine Arizona

 Team Entry: Reinventing the Five Cs of Arizona

 This seven-day lesson plan has students research the 5C’s of Arizona, as taught throughout the elementary years, and “reinvent” these concepts in a 21st century world.
 Cotton, cattle, copper, citrus and climate are still very important to our state, as demonstrated by the Arizona Experience website.
 However, their importance is different in our new, modern world.
 We will focus on language arts and social studies Arizona education standards but the project can easily be adapted for grade and content area.
 Our incorporation of technology is a unique aspect of our project.

 Grade Level: Special Education Department (Self-Contained Classroom)

 The lesson plan focuses in the concept of listening.
 It is designed for students in a self-contained classroom.
 Students will listen the texts.
 They also will listen stories and videos from the Arizona Experience website.
 Students will be asses by answering questions to verify understanding.Students enjoyed the videos and stories.
 They interact actively during the development of the lesson, and they mastered the listening goals.

 About the Contest

-The contest is open to full-time Arizona teachers of grades 4 through 12 at any accredited public, private, charter, alternative, or tribal school.
+The contest was open to full-time Arizona teachers of grades 4 through 12 at any accredited public, private, charter, alternative, or tribal school.

-Entries will be judged in two categories: individual teachers and teacher teams.
+Entries were judged in two categories: individual teachers and teacher teams.
 Lesson plans can pertain to any subject approved by the Arizona Board of Education.
 Entries are subject to all applicable federal, state and local laws and regulations.